I've said it before but I'll say it again: there's no better way to see the United States than by taking to the road.

 But here are the tips that are most important for this trip through Montana, Wyoming, and the Dakotas:

 - Buy a National Parks Pass.
 This road trip itinerary has you visiting a bunch of national parks and monuments, all of which charge a per-car entrance fee.
 You can save some money by getting a National Parks Pass either before you leave or when you arrive at the Badlands.
 The pass costs $80, and then is good for an entire year at any NPS-managed site.
 Without a parks pass, you'll be spending roughly $150 on entry fees for this trip.

 - Make sure you have extra water.
 Dehydration is not a joke, and can be a very real threat if you’re traveling out West during the summer.
-Always have extra water (pack a cooler in your trunk!), because you never know when you might need it.
+Always have extra water, because you never know when you might need it.
 Most national parks will have water bottle filling stations, but be sure to have a reusable water bottle (I love my Camelbak Chute) or a hydration pack with you – and fill up at every opportunity, as most tap water in the US is perfectly fine to drink.

 Curious about what else to pack for this trip?
 Head over to this post: USA Road Trip Essentials: What to Pack for a US Road Trip

 Who's ready to plan a road trip through Montana, Wyoming, and the Dakotas?